Forth-Standard/forth200x/nestable-recognizer-sequences.md

 SET-REC-SEQUENCE.
 It's not clear to me that this is really needed, though.

+## Discussion

+Advantages:

+The number of recognizers covered by a nestable recognizer sequence is unlimited (unlike the standard search order).

+REC-NUM can be a recognizer sequence, consisting of single-cell, double-cell, and/or various prefix recognizers.

 ## Proposal

 TBD (if this informal proposal is actually is popular enough to merit